scribeocr/scribeocr-docs/faq.md

 ### Are other OCR engines supported?
 It may be possible to use data from other OCR engines that export to .hocr.
 However, doing so has not been tested.
 If you use Scribe OCR with another engine, feel free to open an issue and report how it went.

+### Why is text being printed on the wrong image?
+When multiple image (.png or .jpeg) and/or OCR (.hocr or .xml) files are uploaded, all files of the same type are ordered alphabetically.
+Check that your files are named in alphabetical order.
+A common mistake is forgetting to pad numbers with leading 0s (remember that “pic_10” comes before “pic_2” in alphabetic order).

 ## Reviewing OCR Text

 ### Why isn't the overlay text in my document lining up as well as in the examples?